tudorioan1/dwm-tudor/README.md

 | <kbd>SUPER</kbd> + <kbd>Ctrl</kbd> + <kbd>Q</kbd> | Power menu |

 ---
+!
+Known issues : If flameshot is not working, enter the configuration menu by right-clicking on the flameshot icon in the system tray and enable legacy X11 screenshot method.
 ## 🔧 Configuration

 dwm is configured by editing `config.h` and recompiling: